People search

 Taking all the above together I think there can be little doubt that this Ænæas was the son of Ænæas SYMONS of Plymouth and his first wife Alice BASTARD.

-Gender Male Apprentice Wig maker From 2 Jul 1723 to 1 Jul 1730 Kingsbridge, Devon, England - Ænæas was apprenticed to Jacob Palmer, a wig maker of Kingsbridge, by an indenture dated 2 July 1723.
+Gender Male Apprentice From 2 Jul 1723 to 1 Jul 1730 Kingsbridge, Devon, England Wig maker - Ænæas was apprenticed to Jacob Palmer, a wig maker of Kingsbridge, by an indenture dated 2 July 1723.

 We know this from the record for the payment of the stamp duty the master had to pay, which he did on 15 September 1723.
 The duty was 6d per pound paid for the apprenticeship. Ænæas' father (we may guess it was) paid £5 for his son to be an apprentice for 7 years from the date of the indenture, and so Jacob Palmer paid 2/6.